alexandercoabad/AgilA8_spi/README.md

 > this design.
 They now belong to the general-purpose SPI controller
 > (see below) - any program that stored ordinary data at those two
 > addresses will now silently hit the SPI controller instead of RAM.
-> That controller currently can't reach an external device on the
+> That controller only reaches an external device once the QSPI Pmod's
-> stock Pmod (see "How it works" below) - writes there are functional
+> RAM B chip-select trace has been cut (see "How it works" below) - on
-> but only reach an already-populated internal PSRAM chip, not
+> an unmodified board, writes there are functional but only reach the
-> anything external.
+> still-populated internal PSRAM chip, not anything external.

 Instructions are fetched separately, as two consecutive bytes from external flash (big-endian: high byte at PC, low byte at PC+1) - flash